NEDev2/NEDev2/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Nehoray - [Nehoray-Developer] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Developer!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a Develop Games!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Python And Cyber Security
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Learn Python Fully And Learn Cyber Security Fully
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to code and learn more about Coding And Cyber Security

 ### Connect with me: